-- 1. Students may only enter following temperature control at the main entrance. - 2.
-Masks are to be worn at all times while on the premises of the Department. - 3.
-Please keep a 1.5 -2 m social distance towards everybody. - 4.
-Do not touch, or come into close contact with, other people (e.g., no handshakes). - 5.
-Frequently wash your hands using soap and warm water. - 6.
-Sanitise your hand frequently. - 7.
-Do not touch your face or eye. - 8.
-It is STRICTLY FORBIDDEN to consume food, drinks or chewing gum anywhere on the premises of the department (including lecture halls, dissection rooms, histology laboratories or on the hallways, staircases. - 9.
+- 1. Please keep a 1.5 -2 m social distance towards everybody. - 2.
+Do not touch or come into close contact with other people (e.g., no handshakes). - 3.
+Frequently wash your hands using soap and warm water. - 4.
+Sanitise your hand frequently. - 5.
+Do not touch your face or eye. - 6.
+It is STRICTLY FORBIDDEN to consume food, drinks or chewing gum anywhere on the premises of the department (including lecture halls, dissection rooms, histology laboratories or on the hallways, staircases). - 7.
 Use paper tissues in case you cough or sneeze and dispose of them immediately in the designated bins.